richpauloo/reprtree/README.md

+# README

+This repo was cloned from [araastat/reprtree](https://github.com/araastat/reprtree), in order to develop functionality in adding color to variable names in tree plots extracted from `randomForest` objects.

+***

 __reprtree__ is a package to implement the concept of representative trees from ensembles of tree-based machines introduced by Banerjee, _et al_, 2012.